bhisaac/5eFP/5eFP-SRD.md

 An exact copy of this service agreement must be included within products or services using any part of the 5eFP system reference document (SRD) [https://github.com/bhisaac/5eFP/blob/main/5eFP-SRD.md](https://bit.ly/5eFPSRD)

 ## 1.1 Non-Medical Counseling
-Use of the 5eFP SRD is limited to short-term, non-therapeutic counseling that may be inappropriate for individuals needing clinical therapy.
-Gamemasters (GMs) may use the 5eFP SRD to offer a platform for non-therapeutic counseling without holding a license or credential to do so.
-Non-medical counseling is supportive and addresses general living conditions, life skills, improving relationships at home and work, stress management, adjustment issues, marital problems, parenting, and grief and loss.

-The 5eFP SRD is limited to short-term, non-therapeutic counseling that may be inappropriate for individuals needing clinical therapy.
-Gamemasters (GMs) can use it to provide non-medical counseling without a need for licenses and credentials for support with general living, stress, relationships, parenting, and grief.

 Use of the 5eFP SRD is limited to short-term, non-therapeutic counseling that may be inappropriate for individuals requiring clinical therapy.
 Gamemasters (GMs) may use the 5eFP SRD to offer a non-therapeutic counseling platform without needing licenses or credentials.
 Non-therapeutic counseling is supportive and addresses general living conditions, life skills, improving relationships at home and work, stress management, adjustment issues, marital problems, parenting, and grief and loss.

 ## 1.2 Content Ratings